 Nvidia and Microsoft Introduce RTX Spark PCs

 NVIDIA unveiled the RTX Spark superchip and a joint Windows stack with Microsoft for running local AI agents, per NVIDIA's May 31 press release and Computex presentations.
 NVIDIA said RTX Spark delivers 1 petaflop of AI performance, supports up to 128GB of unified memory and can run 120B-parameter models with up to 1 million tokens of context locally (NVIDIA press release).
 OEMs including ASUS, Dell, HP, Lenovo, Microsoft Surface and MSI are listed as initial partners, with Acer and GIGABYTE to follow (NVIDIA press release; PCMag).
 PC makers will ship slim laptops and compact desktops this fall, according to PCMag.
 Reuters and Axios reporting also described Microsoft adding Windows-level controls to host agents locally and teased simultaneous announcements at Computex and Microsoft Build (Reuters; Axios).
-Industry context: This pushes a prominent vendor strategy toward on-device, agent-capable PCs and raises practical questions about security, model packaging and developer tooling.
+This pushes a prominent vendor strategy toward on-device, agent-capable PCs and raises practical questions about security, model packaging and developer tooling.

 What happened